• Skip to primary navigation

 Huawei Watch Fit 3

 Especially for its price, the Huawei Watch Fit 3 is a good blend of lifestyle smartwatch features and sports tracking.
-It supports Android and iPhones, takes apps, has a built-in GPS, and tracks activity and sleep tracking.
+It supports Android and iPhones, multiple apps, has a built-in GPS, tracks activity and sleep.

 Pros: